isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 randomized, and so on.

-Perfdhcp can now simulate traffic from multiple subnets by enabling option -J and passing path to file that contains v4 addresses that will be used as giaddr in generated messages.
+Perfdhcp can now simulate traffic from multiple subnets by enabling option -J and passing path to file that contains v4 or v6 addresses that will be used as relayin generated messages.
 That enable testing of vast numbers of Kea shared networks.
-Kea should be started with KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable to force Kea to send generated messages to source address of incoming packet.
-Feature is not available in kea-dhcp6.
+While testing Kea v4 it should be started with KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable to force Kea to send generated messages to source address of incoming packet.

 Templates may currently be used to generate packets being sent to the server in 4-way exchanges, i.e. SOLICIT, REQUEST (DHCPv6) and DISCOVER,